-Governance is by an elected Branch Council, consisting of the branch President and five Council members.
+Governance is by an elected Branch Council, consisting of the branch President and nine Council members.
 The President, Rajan Rai, represents the branch on the New Zealand Law Society's Council.

 The Taranaki branch includes the following centres: Eltham, Hawera, Inglewood, Kaponga, Manaia, New Plymouth, Opunake, Patea, Stratford, Waitara.

 At 1 October 2015 there were 140 practising lawyers in the Taranaki branch area.
 This was 1.2% of all New Zealand-based lawyers.

 The average time in practice for Taranaki lawyers is 18 years and 10 months and 15.8% have been in practice for 5 years or less, which is slightly below the national average of 19.3%.